neonidian/teams-notify-build-status/README.md

       SHOULD_DISPLAY_VIEW_RUN_BUTTON: true
 ```

-2. Send message only if some jobs have failed, enable 'View run' and 'View commit' buttons
+2. Send message only if some jobs have failed, provide status input, enable 'View run' and 'View commit' buttons

 ```yaml
 steps: